 Spoken medical instructions averaged 14% recall rates, but when pictographs accompanied the spoken instructions were presented, 85% of medical instructions were remembered correctly

 Animation has been found to be more effective than live-action video for conveying symbolic concepts

 The use of a mobile device in conjunction with animation could significantly improve patient understanding and clinician-patient communication.
 This was demonstrated to be especially effective in use with low health literacy populations since animations can overcome issues of literacy and are perceived as non-threatening when used to deliver medical information

 mPACT is designed to be completed within 20 minutes so that the patients can go through it in the clinic or oncology pharmacy waiting room or during counseling with clinicians.
-It will educate patients on specific oral chemotherapy drug(s) that they are taking, follow-up appointments and prescription refills.
+It will educate patients on a specific oral chemotherapy drug(s) that they are taking, follow-up appointments, and prescription refills.
 Text messages will be sent at regular intervals to intervention subjects.
-Personalized data are taken from specific patient's EHR to ensure that the information is customized.
+Personalized data are taken from specific patients' EHR to ensure that the information is customized.

 Pre-Production Scope Assessment

 Pre-production scope assessments were conducted with clinicians (i.e., oncologists with board certification in internal medicine and hematology and two board-certified oncology pharmacists) to gain an understanding of the most important information they want their patients to remember.
 Based on these clinician interviews, we prepared a sitemap that indicated the education modules to include in the application.

 Patient-centered educational tutorials on the specific OAM they are prescribed, including pictures of the OAM that the patient is prescribed and his or her specific dose and schedule

 Patient scenario modules based on clinician-identified, common adherence barriers for patients